mohamed1232005/Neural-Network-from-Scratch-Using-MNIST-Dataset/README.md

 The dataset used is the MNIST dataset, a benchmark dataset for image classification tasks.
 It consists of 60,000 training examples and 10,000 test examples, with each example being a grayscale image of a digit from 0 to 9, represented in a 28x28 pixel grid.
 To simplify the input, each image was flattened into a one-dimensional vector of 784 pixels.

 **Key Steps in Data Preparation:**
--**Normalization**: To ensure the neural network trains effectively, the pixel values (originally ranging from 0 to 255) were scaled down to a range of 0 to 1.
+- **Normalization**: To ensure the neural network trains effectively, the pixel values (originally ranging from 0 to 255) were scaled down to a range of 0 to 1.
--**One-Hot Encoding**: The labels (digits 0-9) were transformed into a binary format where each digit is represented by a vector of length 10, where one element is set to 1 (indicating the digit) and the others are set to 0.
+- **One-Hot Encoding**: The labels (digits 0-9) were transformed into a binary format where each digit is represented by a vector of length 10, where one element is set to 1 (indicating the digit) and the others are set to 0.

  ### **2- Neural Network Architecture** :